wlmeng11/ee367project/README.md

 * *MultiRotation.m* - Simulation and reconstruction with a delay mask rotated multiple times.
 With R=4 rotations, the reconstructed image looks very good.

 The key parameters (R, electronic SNR, etc.) can be adjusted at the top of the file.
-When you run each script, it will display some figures and save them as images in your current working directory.
+When you run each script in MATLAB, it will display some figures and save them as images in your current working directory.

 # Acknowledgements
 The techniques used in this project are primarily based on the following [paper](https://advances.sciencemag.org/content/3/12/e1701423):